-- Act only on instructions from the controller (including that the processor may transfer personal data to a third country or international organisation only if instructed by the controller to do so); - Ensure that the persons authorised to process personal data are subject to an appropriate duty of confidentiality; - Assist the controller to ensure compliance with the rights of data subjects; - At the end of the provision of services by the processor to the controller, either delete or return to the controller (at the choice of the controller) the personal data to which the services relate, and to delete copies of the personal data unless subject to a legal obligation to store them; - Make available to the controller all information necessary to demonstrate compliance with the above, and - Comply with the requirements of this section for engaging sub-processors.
+- Act only on written instructions from the controller - Provide assurances that all data transfers will be within the UK or EEA and that transfers beyond these areas of adequacy, are covered by completion of transfer risk assessments, with satisfactory outcomes, where required; - Include the restriction that the processor may transfer personal data to a third country or international organisation only if instructed in writing by the controller to do so; - Ensure that all persons authorised to process personal data are subject to an appropriate duty of confidentiality and have completed up to date data protection training; - Where required, individuals acting for the PFCC through a processor will have had appropriate security vetting; - Assist the controller to ensure compliance with the rights of data subjects without delay; - Processors will be required to cooperate fully with any right of data access submitted by an individual either to PFCC, or the processor in connection with PFCC controlled data.
+Any such application made to a processor must be notified in writing to PFCC within twenty four hours of receipt. - At the end of the contract term for provision of services by the processor data must be either deleted or returned to the controller.
+This decision will be determined by the controller. c Copies of personal data must also be deleted.
+The permitted exception to this requirement will be if the data is subject to a legal obligation to retain; - Make available to the controller all information necessary to demonstrate compliance with the above, and - Comply with the requirements of this section for engaging sub-processors.